 Closed Facebook Group!

 - Looking for professional support for student learning?
 Virtual communities and social networks can be a welcome lifeline!
-Come join the Oomroom Teachers’ [Parents’] CoP Facebook Group and find out!
+Come join the Oomroom Teachers of Ukrainian CoP Closed Facebook Group and find out!

 What IS a Facebook Group?